If you’re like many B2B marketing people, not much happens during the dog days of summer.

 What tips do you have for using the dog-days of summer?
 Please leave us your comments below.

 PS: With our growing white paper team, we are now open for more projects in just about any industry for a range of budget-levels.
-The dog days of summer are a great time to talk to us about your next project.
-Tell us about your project here.
+Talk to us about your next project.
+Tell us about it here.

 PPS: And if you’re a white paper writer interested in joining our team, please go here to find out how to apply.

 Want to hear whenever there’s a fresh article on this site?
 Subscribe here to stay in the know on long-form content.
 From time to time, we’ll also send you word about some great new resource or training.
 And you can unsubscribe any time.